Equilibrium axisymmetric halo model for the Milky Way and its implications for direct and indirect DM searches: Observational constraints

 with appropriately small scale radius, i.e. $a_\s{bulge} \lesssim 1$ kpc, leaving its total mass, $M_\s{bulge}$, as the only free parameter.
 Regarding the latter there are significant uncertainties which mainly arise due to its overlap with the galactic disc.
 The strongest constraints on the stellar mass within the bulge region come from microlensing observations which are sensitive to the optical depth in the central part of our galaxy.
 Most of the recent studies point towards $M_\s{bulge} \sim 1.4 - 1.8 \cdot 10^{10} M_\odot$~\cite{portail_made--measure_2015,wegg_moa-ii_2016} which, however, include also the disc stars and therefore smaller masses, e.g. $M_\s{bulge} \sim 10^{10} M_\odot$~\cite{mcmillan_mass_2017,pouliasis_milky_2017}, have been often used in combination with appropriate disc models.
 In our attempt to marginalize over the baryonic uncertainties we will only use an upper prior on the bulge mass, i.e. $M_\s{bulge} < 1.8 \cdot 10^{10} M_\odot$, while keeping the scale length fixed to $a_\s{bulge} = 0.5$ kpc.

 Regarding the galactic disc, there are several caveats which make it difficult to build a constrained mass model without relying on rather strong assumptions.
-Throughout the literature, the presence of distinct thin and thick stellar discs was often assumed, both having a double-exponential profile:
+First of all, the baryonic disc is known to deviate from axial symmetry due to the presence of complex features, such as spiral arms or warps caused by external gravitational perturbations.
+However, such detailed modeling of the galactic disc falls well beyond the scope of this work and, therefore, we will rely on the standard assumption of axisymmetric disc.
+Throughout the literature, the presence of distinct thin and thick stellar discs was often assumed, both following a double-exponential density profile: